 With support from the TIE partnership grant, HECC has been in closer conversation and consultation with diverse community leaders in 2019-2020.
 They are helping guide work across our agency, including by hosting community meetings, and serving on HECC’s Leadership Council.
 The HECC Leadership Council for Equity is working to develop culturally relevant and responsive tangible tools aimed to disrupt systemic practices that have created disproportionate educational achievement gaps for underrepresented students of color.
 HECC is also identifying “Equity Champions” to join us in advocating for equity reform through relationship building and community engagement across the state.
 In 2019, Equity Champions joined HECC in hosting twelve roundtable meetings with diverse communities statewide.

 Focus Group Research:

-In addition to the formation of the Council, HECC is embarking on focus group research to determine the barriers to enrollment and completion facing adults from underrepresented populations in Oregon, and develop the strategies and messages needed to support their re-engagement in education and training.
+In addition to the formation of the Leadership Council, HECC has sponsored focus group research to determine the barriers to enrollment and completion facing adults from underrepresented populations in Oregon, and is working to develop strategies and messages needed to support their re-engagement in education and training.

 Fostering Promising Practices:

 Fostering promising practices among Oregon’s postsecondary institutions and partners will be an upcoming focus of the grant activities.
 The HECC is working to identify and support higher education institutions and/or institutional leaders that are willing to undertake promising practices in support of students of color, including through the engagement of culturally-specific community organizations, and elevating these institutions as exemplars within the state.

 - Subgrants: In 2020, HECC issued a Request for Proposals for subgrants to postsecondary institutions in Oregon to expand funding for or to facilitate the formation of a collaborative partnership partnerships with Cultural Community-based Organizations (CBOs).